 6. Health Law

 Jonathan Lim is an Australian lawyer, geopolitical analyst, and cyber security analyst.
-He holds a Juris Doctor and Bachelor of Arts from Monash University, and works as a Solicitor at WiseLaw.
+He holds a Juris Doctor, Master of Legal Practice, Bachelor of Arts, and Graduate Certificate in Cybersecurity from Monash University, the Australian National University, and RMIT.
 His specialization spans cyberwarfare, cyber security, Chinese foreign policy, Australian foreign policy, and international space law.

 EJ is Principal at Wise Law in Melbourne, providing specific and assured cyber law advice to law firms and legal professionals.
 Specialising in cyber law, privacy, technology, cyber stocktake, cyber risk assessment and cyber education.